 Regional dishes abound – seafood platters, oysters, local ciderand the famous Breton crepes.
 Leisure facilities, watersports and fishing are easy to find.

-Enjoy a cruise on Brittany’s gentle waterways from our five boat bases.
+Enjoy a cruise on Brittany’s gentle waterways from one of six boat bases.

 Joining the Canal d’Ille et Rance descend Hede’s spectacular staircase of locks to reach the ancient port of Dinan, its medieval streets high on the cliffs overlooking the port.
 From our new 2017 penichette base at Melesse south of Dinan follow the River Vilaine to Rennes, the capital of Brittany with timber framed house and cobbled streets.

 South from Messac, home to a cruiser boat base the River Vilaine reaches Redon, the ‘little Venice’ of Brittany, where many routes meet.
 Don’t miss St Saveur Abbey.
 Going north west take the River Aff to the floral town of La Gacilly, home to the famous Yves Rocher botanical gardens.
 Take the Canal de Nantes et Brest from our penichette base at Saint-Martin-sur-Oust along a beautiful waterway through forests and reed beds to picturesque Malestroit, and then on to the imposing waterside turreted castle of Josselin.

 From Redon it is a short distance south under the iron bridge of Port de Roche and its Napoleonic seals to the pretty port of La Roche Bernard.